thephpleague/period/docs/4.0/definitions.md

 - **interval** - `Period` is a PHP implementation of a left closed right open datetime interval which consists of two datepoints and the duration between them.
 This means that:

-    - The starting datepoint is included into the interval whereas the ending datepoint is excluded from it.
+    - The starting datepoint is included in the interval.
+    - The ending datepoint is excluded from the interval.
     - The starting datepoint is always less than or equal to the ending datepoint.

 - **datepoint** - A position in time expressed as a `DateTimeImmutable` object.